 The pace of new-word creation seems to have sped up terrifyingly in recent years, thanks to the speed at which new lingo is shared online.
 That doesn’t mean, however, that these new words should quickly find their way into content targeted to your customers.
 (Not that you were likely planning to allow the word “twerking” to appear in any of your marketing collateral … right?)

 Adopting fresh language can be a delicate dance—even if you’re creating consumer-focused marcom.
 If you lard your content with every new bit of slang that’s coming from the cool kids in your creative department, for example, you’ll look like you’re trying too hard.
 I’m seeing variations on “leaning in” all over the place, and in content that doesn’t have much to do with women and the work world.
 (And it looks lame rather than edgy—as in, congratulations, you read the cover of Sheryl Sandberg’s book.)

 However, as I said in a blog post earlier this year about the French Académie Française’s failed attempts to legislate language about technology and the Internet, if you’re too stuffy and resist using words that people in your business have accepted, your marketing copy will seem out of touch.

-As a way to balance out the smart, directional words from the too-trendy fluff, I’ll offer similar advice from the Académie Française blog post: Before you let your writers drop new jargon into marketing copy, type the possibly offending word into the search box of NYTimes.com or WSJ.com—or a respected industry publication.
+As a way to balance out the smart, directional words from the too-trendy fluff, I’ll offer similar advice from the Académie Française blog post: Before you let your writers drop new jargon into marketing copy, whether it’s web copy or a white paper, type the possibly offending word into the search box of NYTimes.com or WSJ.com—or a respected industry publication.
 If it’s popping up in one of these trustworthy sources, it may be safe for audience consumption.